denoland/docs/runtime/manual/advanced/publishing/index.md

 attempts to identify the default module.
 In order of preference it looks for `mod`, `lib`, `main`, or `index` files with an extension that Deno understands (ts,tsx,js,jsx,mjs, or mts).
-When viewing the documentation for the module for a path, the default module will shown.
+When viewing the documentation for the module for a path, the default module will be shown.

 If a default module cannot be identified, a list of modules that can be documented will be provided instead.
 When generating the documentation, not only